 For marketers, this means aiming towards a multichannel approach that tracks the shopper's journey across multiple devices.
 While mobile optimization is the top current priority for many travel companies, the next crucial stage of the process will be personalization, tracking each user's path from general research, to narrowing choices, to finally booking.

 At censhare, we're helping businesses to build multichannel offerings that enable them to deliver a consistent, high-quality experience to their customers across multiple devices and touch points.
-To find out more, take a look at our range of engagement solutions, including an Editorial System and Online, Mobile and Social Channel Management.
+To find out more, take a look at our range of solutions, including an Editorial System and Online, Mobile and Social Channel Management.